capejs/capejs/content/api/router.md

 according to the routing table.

-When this component is different from the component mounted currently, it unmounts the latter and mount the former.
+When this component is different from the component mounted currently, it unmounts the latter and mounts the former.
+When this component is same with the component which is mounted currently it calls the `#refresh` method of the mounted component.

-Then, the `#notify()` method is executed.
+Lastly, the `#notify()` method is executed.

 <a class="anchor" id="resource"></a>